youzan/zent/packages/zent/README_en-US.md

 This plugin is useful if you are developing a library based on Zent, or if you only use a small part of Zent components.

 You can find detailed instructions in its [documentation](babel-plugin-zent).

+Using ESM with tree-shaking enabled bundler is also possible.

 <style>
 img[alt="zent-components"] {